RocketFuel-BlockChain-Inc/rocketfuel-hosted-page-readme/readmeone.md

 			environment:  "<%= developmentEnv %>"
 		});

-	environment values are as follows:-
-		4.2.1 prod
-		4.2.1 preprod
 	4.3.
 After initialising the object start the payment by calling the initPayment method of the above script.

 		function  startPayment(){
 			rkfl.initPayment();
 		}